kiriaki/SiteXML_doc/docs/source/level-preamble.rst

    .. container:: description

-      This is not included in the QuakeML 2.0 draft
+      This type is used to represent real values with uncertainty.